HanabishiRecca/pacclean/README.md

 ## Download

-You can download prebuilt binaries from [releases](https://github.com/HanabishiRecca/pacclean/releases) page.
+You can download prebuilt binaries from the [releases](https://github.com/HanabishiRecca/pacclean/releases) page.

 ## Building from the source